What items does Richland County take at its 2 drop-off centers?

 - Paper - Newspaper and inserts, Magazines and Catalogs (less than one inch thick), phone books, and junk mail.

 - Electronic Waste – computers, monitors, printers, telecommunication equipment, fax machines and television, rechargeable batteries, cordless tools, phones, stereos, DVD/blue ray players and computers

 - Large Household Appliances - Stoves, refrigerators, HVAC units, trash compactors, water coolers, freezers, washer and dryer, hot water heaters.
 Remove doors from large appliances.
 Richland County residents are not charged for appliances generated from their primary home.
 Commercial entities are charged a fee per ton (contact Richland County at 803-929-6000 for the current fee).

 - Tires - Richland County residents are allowed free disposal of 5 (five) standard car/truck tires per year.
 Any additional tires are charged the commercial rate.
-All Commercial tires are charged $100.00 (one hundred dollars) per ton.
+All Commercial tires are charged $150.00 (one hundred fifty dollars) per ton.

 - Used Motor Oil and Used Oil Filters (Residential Only) - Used Oil tanks are available for the proper disposal of used motor oil.
 Residents are asked to limit disposal to 5 (five) gallons per visit; all oil containers must remain with resident, drained and placed with household waste for proper disposal.
 Used motor oil recycling includes the following types of fluids:

 - Gear oil, fuel oil, heating oil, kerosene, hydraulic fluid, diesel fuel, automatic transmission fluid, Gas/Oil mixture

 - Latex (Acrylic) Paint IF in good condition and in a sealed container.